vaersaagod/geomate/README.md

 ]
 ```

-As of 1.0.4, the values in the redirect map can also be arrays:
+The values in the redirect map can also be arrays:

 ```
 'redirectMap' => [